dayanruben/Kotlin-AI-Examples/projects/mcp/mcp-demo/README.md

 <img src="image/inspector_connect.png" alt="Inspector Connecting" width="1080" height="720" style="border-radius: 10px;">

 Once connected:

 1. Go to the **Tools** tab
 2. Click **List Tools** — this will retrieve the available tools on the MCP server
 3. Select `get-current-price`
 4. Once you select the tool, you will see its description and input fields for arguments on the right side
 5. Since this tool requires a single argument (`symbol`), enter a stock ticker such as **`AAPL`**
 6. You will receive the result of the request execution

 <img src="image/inspector_test.png" alt="Inspector Testing" width="1080" height="720" style="border-radius: 10px;">

 Similarly, you can test the other tool, `get-historical-price`.

 ---

+## Connecting to Claude for Desktop

+In this section, we will connect the previously developed MCP server to **Claude for Desktop**.

+Plan:

+1. Install Claude for Desktop
+2. Add MCP Server to Claude for Desktop
+3. Use Claude for Desktop with new capabilities from the MCP Server

+To understand how it works, here's a high-level workflow diagram:

 ```mermaid
 ---